Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 \subsection{Internal Dynamics of the Relationships}

-In this section, we look at how participants conceptualize their companion, particularly in terms of the companion's \textit{autonomy} \textit{agency}~\cite{zalta2012stanford}.
-This is influenced by how they choose to interact with their companion, the actions and initiatives taken by the AI, and the restrictions posed by the AI platform.
+In this section, we examine how participants conceptualize the notion of an AI companion, particularly with regards to the companion's \textit{agency} and \textit{autonomy}~\cite{zalta2012stanford}.
+This is influenced by how individuals chose to interact with their companion, the actions and initiatives taken by the AI, and the restrictions posed by the AI platform.